Big Time Movie Soundtrack

 Big Time Movie Soundtrack is the second EP by pop group Big Time Rush.
 The EP is the soundtrack of the television film Big Time Movie, which is based on the Nickelodeon series Big Time Rush.
-It was released on March 6, 2012.
+Released on March 6, 2012, it consists of six cover songs of the Beatles.
+The EP peaked at number 44 on the Billboard 200 and number two on the US Kid Albums chart.